Geeshang/NASA-Image/README.md

 # NASA-Image
-This is an Android project display NASA  Image of the Day, and features are provided to deal with the content.
+This is an Android project display the NASA  Image of the Day.

-NASA publish one image related to space exploration everyday,this android app parse the RSS from NASA official website to show you Image of the Day.
+Everyday NASA will publish one image related to space exploration in their website.This android app parse the RSS from NASA official website to show you Image of the Day.

 ##APP Features
 - **Translation**
-  - Provide up to 8 kinds language translation form English.
+  - Provide many kinds language translation from English using BAIDU public service.
 - **Save Image**
-  - Sava the image to Sdcard , and check it in the Gallery.
+  - Save the image to Sdcard , and synchronize to Gallery App.
 - **Share Image**
   - Share image with your friend.
 - **Check Image in Detail**